 Christine’s intellectual interests centre on the on issues of identity and language, drawing upon theoretical perspectives from organisation studies and constructionist social psychology.
 More specifically, the individual in interaction with the institution of work and organisations in intersection with their various audiences have been the foci of her past research.

 Christine’s research interests centre on identity and language as overarching foci which enables research to be undertaken in a variety of contexts.
-Her published work is broadly an exploration of; career (e.g. Coupland, 2004 & 2015) newcomer identity (e.g. Brown and Coupland, 2005; Coupland, 2001) and corporate web pages (e.g. Coupland, 2005; Coupland, and Brown, 2005).
-More recently, in keeping with an interest in theorising the processes of organising career, she has been working in the area of exploring professional sports peoples’ lives as embodied careers in constant transition.
+Her published work is broadly an exploration of; career (e.g. Coupland, 2004; 2015; Spedale, Coupland & Tempest, 2014) newcomer identity (e.g. Brown and Coupland, 2005; Coupland, 2001) and corporate web pages (e.g. Coupland, 2005; Coupland, and Brown, 2005).
+More recently, in keeping with an interest in theorizing the processes of organizing career, she has been working in the area of exploring careers as embodied experiences in constant transition.
 This work is published in Organization, Organization Studies and Journal of Vocational Behaviour.
-It is also featured in a chapter on professional sports careers entitled ‘The game of (your) life: Professional sports careers’ in the forthcoming book edited by Michael Barry and James Skinner (Griffith University) Research Handbook of Employment Relations in Sport by Elgar Press (expected publication 2016).

 - Coupland, C. (2015) Entry and exit as embodied career choice in professional sport, Journal of Vocational Behavior, 90, 111-121.